scaljeri/di-xxl/README.md

     DI.get('user.overview.profile');

 The `list` and `source` entities, although exactly specified, will be searched for within the namespace from the root up.
 It means that **DI-XXL** will look for `list` using the following entity names

     list               --> no
     user.list          --> no
     user.widgets.list  --> yes

-This allows you to redefine entities without replacing the original
+This allows you to redefine entities without replacing the original.
+If we would define a list as `user.list`

     DI.set({ name: 'user.list', ....});

-This time the search for `list` looks like
+the above `list` search is now as follows

     list       --> no
     user.list  --> yes